Faculty

 Camp Director

-Associate Conductor
+Associate Conductor of VIVACE Orchestras

-Elizabeth has taught hundreds of cellists of all ages over the past two decades, many of whom have attended music schools on scholarship and won jobs in professional orchestras.
+Elizabeth has taught hundreds of cellists of all ages over the past three decades, many of whom have attended music schools on scholarship and won jobs in professional orchestras.
 She also authored and published Scale Trail Challenge and Up to the Bridge for young cellists.

-Mr. Benjamin Gaughran
+Dr. Benjamin W. Gaughran

 Mrs. Denise Willey

-Artistic Director of VIVACE Orchestras
+Artistic Director of VIVACE Orchestras, Camp Founder

 Denise Willey (founder and artistic director of VIVACE Youth Orchestra Program and Vivace Orchestra Camp,) was named Utah Music Teacher of the Year by the American String Teachers Association, and was awarded Utah’s Best of State (Children’s Orchestra and Camp) in 2018.
 An enthusiast of teaching Suzuki students to read music, she authored the I LOVE To Read Music! ™ literacy program and Easy Steps to Music Reading.
 She graduated magna cum laude with a Bachelor of Music from the University of Utah.
 Mrs. Willey has directed hundreds of young musicians from across the country at the Vivace Orchestra Program, Mountains & Strings camps, the Intermountain Suzuki String Institute, and in school and after-school orchestra programs.
 She maintains a thriving private studio, is a registered Suzuki Teacher Trainer, and has served on the Suzuki Association of Utah board of directors for over thirty years.
 Mrs. Willey is the mother of six grown children—all of whom have received national recognition for their music—and the busy grandmother of sixteen, nearly all of whom play a stringed instrument.
 She teaches orchestra at Willow Creek Middle School.